 However, the maximum upload limit is restricted to 2GB with a maximum video length of one hour.
 There is less competition so building an audience becomes easy.
 However, there are frequent ads and issues with embedding videos on the websites.

-There are a variety of video hosting platforms available for the various unique user for free or at a low cost.
+There are a variety of video-hosting platforms available for various unique users for free or at a low cost.
 Choosing the right platform requires a thorough analysis of the needs and requirements of the user.
 They can then compare and choose a suitable platform that serves their purpose.